DarS007/rsync-bkp/README.md

 ### RSYNC CLIENT SETUP

-Once the 'rsync target' (receiving side) was configured, it was time to take care of 'rsync' on Raspberry Pi (sending) side.
-It's rsync binary supposed to:
+Once the 'rsync target' (receiving side on OMV) was configured, it was time to take care of 'rsync' on Raspberry Pi (sending) side.
+It's rsync binary is supposed to:
-  *  make the connection to rsync on OMV NAS
+  *  make the connection to 'rsync' on OMV NAS
   *  open and read the local file with list of directories for backing up (and another file with exclude list)
-  *  transfer the files to receiving side
+  *  transfer the selected files from RPi to receiving side (OMV)

 Several nice guides can help with proper configuration:
   *  [How to rsync only a specific list of files?](https://stackoverflow.com/questions/16647476/how-to-rsync-only-a-specific-list-of-files)
   *  [How to use rsync --list-only source to list all the files in that directory?](https://stackoverflow.com/questions/13414086/how-to-use-rsync-list-only-source-to-list-all-the-files-in-that-directory)

-It was determined that 'rsync -rvut' is good enough for syncing RPi's config files to central storage.
-The '-rvut' options were used for FAT target, and fit for OMV setup as well (where 'rsync' is limited to certain user and to limited file attributes controlled by OMV).
+It was determined that **'rsync -rvut'** options are good enough for syncing RPi's config files to central storage.
+The '-rvut' options are usually used for FAT target (FAT does not support advanced file properties like ownership or access rights), and they fit for OMV setup as well (where 'rsync' is limited to certain user and to limited file attributes controlled by OMV).

 Reference command for backing up the RPi configuration files:
 ```